Adding Solar Panels To An Existing System

 States like California, Hawaii, Arizona, Michigan, and Nevada have revised their net metering policies, reducing how much utilities pay for excess solar energy.
 If you’re currently under an older, more favorable net metering plan, adding solar panels to your system might result in being switched to the new policy.

-Matching Your New Panels to the Old Ones
+Matching New Solar Panels to an Existing System

 Also, keep in mind that it's okay if the wattage of the new panels is slightly different, as long as the system is designed to handle it safely.